Early Edwardian Halfpennies

 In 1279, Berwick was under Scottish rule, and therefore had no involvement in the initial recoinage process.
 However, in 1296, in response to a Scottish attack on Carlisle, Edward I invaded the town and brought it under English jurisdiction.
 Shortly after its capture, Berwick began striking English coins.
 However, despite the coins being of English type, most were struck from locally made dies, and do not conform to the classification system applicable to the remainder of the Edwardian coinage.
 The town changed hands twice again during the period under consideration, as a result of which the issue of English coins is split into the two periods, 1296-1318 and 1333-1344.
 The reverse legend is VILLA BEREVVICI or one of the following variants: VILLA BEREWIC, VILLA BEREWICI, VILLA BERVICI and VILLA BERVVICI.
 Colon and pellet stops are sometimes present.

-The mint at Bristol was active during the initial recoinage, between 1280 and 1281, and struck halfpennies of types 3c-e, 3g, and some of the coins that are currently labelled 4c, but actually fall within Group 3 (see section entitled Observations and rationale).
+The mint at Bristol was active during the initial recoinage, between 1280 and 1281, and struck halfpennies of types 3c-e, 3g, and some of the coins that are currently labelled 4c, but actually fall within Group 3 (see section entitled Observations).
 It also participated in the later recoinage of 1300, but did not strike any halfpennies during this period.
 The reverse legend is VILLA BRISTOLLIE.